No Free Speech for Fascists Exploring ‘No Platform’ in History, Law and Politics

-No Free Speech for Fascists explores the choice of anti-fascist protesters to demand that the opportunities for fascists to speak in public places is rescinded, as a question of history, law, and politics.
-It explains how the demand to No Platform fascists emerged in 1970s Britain, as a limited exception to a left-wing tradition of support for free speech.
+No Free Speech for Fascists explores the choice of anti-fascist protesters to demand that the opportunities for fascists to speak in public places are rescinded, as a question of history, law, and politics.
+It explains how the demand to no platform fascists emerged in 1970s Britain, as a limited exception to a left-wing tradition of support for free speech.

 This book will be of interest to activists and to those studying and researching political history, law, free speech, the far right, and anti-fascism.
 It sets out a philosophy of anti-fascism for a social media age.

 Part I: History